 For central heating in the coldest weather, a thermostat setting of HIGH is recommended.
 This may be reduced in milder weather.
-For hot weather only, a lower setting will usually be satisfactory.
+For hot weather only, e.g. in the summer, a lower setting will usually be satisfactory.

 Set this control to the required room temperature.